Bennotsi-MTG/DDFT-PileDoc/cb-piles.md

 This also explains why the ToA pile above now has a greater storm count.
 The pile still has 2 mana left over after casting and using all of its LEDs so you can use that to generate two CB loops.
-As a result the ToA pile gains +2 storm by default.
+As a result the ToA pile gains +2 storm compared to it's normal default.

 These tricks with CB allow for a number of iterations based on these simple concepts.
 They are most suited for use with either IU or IC as AoI/TW act